abhinine4/abhinine4/README.md

 ### Hi there 👋, I'm Abhishek

 - 🏢 Software / ML Engineer, currently in Buffalo, NY
+- 🌱 I’m currently searching for full-time roles in Software or Machine learning
 - 📫 How to reach me: akumar58@buffalo.edu

 ![](https://komarev.com/ghpvc/?username=abhinine4)